 Define and map out your products and services.

 Before you do anything, you need to write a business plan.
-The purpose of a business plan is to determine the probability that a business idea will be successful in the marketplace.
+A business plan aims to determine the probability that a business idea will be successful in the marketplace.

-A place to set out your business proposition, identifying the market you are aiming for, who your potential customers are and research of competitors in the market.
+A place to set out your business proposition, identify the market you are aiming for, who your potential customers are and research of competitors in the market.

 A business plan helps clearly identify the opportunity, what success will look like, and what you need to make it happen, and it can also be key document when talking to investors like angels, banks, and venture capitalists.